MiniFate/MiniFate/_chapters/00-outline.md

 Treat this like a compel: you need the harmed player to accept.
 If they refuse, figure out a different course of action.

-Players begin each session with fate points equal to their PC's level.
+Players begin each session with fate points equal to their PC's {Level}.
-The GM starts with fate points equal to the highest level PC to spend on their own rolls.
+The GM starts with fate points equal to the highest {Level} PC to spend on their own rolls.
 The GM has an unlimited pool of fate points for compels.

 ```